Facebook's Latest Privacy Changes May Quiet Critics

 KASTE: This summer, Congress will consider an update to Internet privacy laws, and online services like Facebook are worried about tighter regulations.
 Even if Congress doesn't act, the Federal Trade Commission has leeway to set new privacy rules.
 But William McGovern, a law professor who specializes in Internet privacy, says Facebook's new policies may buy it some goodwill in Washington.

-Professor WILLIAM MCGOVERN (Law): My guess is that it will at least take off some of the strongest heat that they've felt.
+WILLIAM MCGOVERN: My guess is that it will at least take off some of the strongest heat that they've felt.